The Earth Observation Group

 Until 2011 saw the launch of a new satellite, these night-lights mosaic pictures relied on technology from the 1970s (see "2010" below).
 In 2012, NASA 'beautified' a mosaic of the new satellite's images by colouring them yellow and putting them on a blue daytime background (see "2012").
 While NASA's picture shows even villages' lights, subtle differences in cities are lost.
 Hence, the more up-to-date imagery (see "2015" and later) was converted with different brightness mappings.

 Make your choice using the following example pictures showing the eastern Mediterranean and the south-west of London:

-By the way, the NGDC's EOG also allows you to download very recent night-time mosaic pictures
+By the way, the NCEI's EOG also allows you to download very recent night-time mosaic pictures